 The following colour uniformity apply in the respective classes

-Extra Class: Walnut kernels in this class must be of superior quality, uniformly light-coloured with practically no dark straw and/or lemon-yellow colour and with no dark brown.
+Extra Class: Walnut kernels in this class must be uniformly light-coloured with practically no dark straw and/or lemon-yellow colour and with no dark brown.

-Class I: Walnut kernels in this class must be of good quality, of a colour not darker than light brown and/or lemon-yellow.
+Class I: Walnut kernels in this class must be of a colour not darker than light brown and/or lemon-yellow.

 Class II: Walnut kernels in this class must be of a colour not darker than dark brown.
 Darker kernels may be marketed in this class, provided the colour is indicated on the package.

-Livermore: Walnut kernels have a red colour.
+Red coloured kernel varieties are exempted from the colour requirements. : Walnut kernels have a red colour.
 Livermore kernels are subject to the same quality tolerances as Class I and II except the colour requirements.

 B. Packaging